MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

 ## Next steps

 * **Message handlers** - For a bot that's more complex that the previous example, you may want to use different forms of message handlers.
 You can add an *action* to a dialog to listen for user input as it occurs.
 See [Listen for messages using actions](global-handlers.md) for information on using actions in your bot.
-Another form is a *waterfall*, which is a common way to guide the user through a series of steps or prompt the user with a series of questions.
+Another form is a *waterfall*, which is a common way to guide the user through a series of steps or prompt the user with a series of questions before taking action.
 See [Ask questions](prompts.md) for information on waterfalls.
 * **Attachments and cards** - The contents of messages aren't limited to text strings.
 Your bot can [send and receive attachments][SendAttachments], as well as present the user with [rich cards][SendCardWithButtons] that contain images and buttons.